wp-plugins/wp-lister-for-ebay/readme.txt

 = What are the requirements to run WP-Lister? =

-WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce 1.6.6 or 2.x installed.
+WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce 2.x installed.
 Your server should run on Linux and have PHP 5.2 or better with cURL support.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =